 CONCLUSION: S.c. secukinumab 300 mg and 150 mg with and without LD significantly improved clinical signs and symptoms and inhibited radiographic structural progression versus placebo at week 24 in patients with PsA.

 Orthopedics & Sports Medicine

 Mease, Philip; van der Heijde, Désirée; Landewé, Robert; Mpofu, Shephard; Rahman, Proton; Tahir, Hasan; Singhal, Atul; Boettcher, Elke; Navarra, Sandra; Meiser, Karin; Readie, Aimee; Pricop, Luminita; and Abrams, Ken, "Secukinumab improves active psoriatic arthritis symptoms and inhibits radiographic progression: primary results from the randomised, double-blind, phase III FUTURE 5 study."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 430.